 Open: 3.30am to 11:00pm (entry FREE)

-By Train: Take the train from Taichung station to Chunghwa and change onto the line for Dajia.
-From Dajia station, walk 200m to the temple.
-There’s also a museum documenting the temple’s history nearby/
+By Train: Take the train from Taichung station to Chunghwa station and change onto the line for Dajia.
+Once you reach Dajia station, walk 200m to the temple.
+There’s also a museum documenting the temple’s history nearby.

 By Bus: From Taichung Train Station take the Fuxing Shuttle bus (2614) (operated by Taiwan Railways) to Dajia train station (approx. 50 mins).
 Walk 400m along Jiangong Rd to reach the Daijia Jenn Lann Temple.

 http://www.timeanddate.com/holidays/taiwan/ (Info on all Taiwanese Festivals this current year)

 First Image By Mnb at Chinese Wikipedia – Transferred from to Commons by Pbdragonwang using CommonsHelper., CC BY-SA 3.0, Link;

 Second Image By Voice of America – http://www.voafanti.com/gate/big5/www.voachinese.com/content/mazu-20130415/1641573.html, Public Domain, Link